-- 2.1.1 Key Business Functions of understanding sales, operations, accounting, finance and human resources are important for managing the business. - 2.1.2 Industry Specific Knowledge covers things like industry expertise and skill, market knowledge and the ability to diagnose and see opportunities. - 2.1.3 Resource Competencies include business information and financing, a space to locate your business, raw materials and support people. - 2.1.4 Determination Competencies are having the business as your primary focus and being willing to act. - 2.1.5 Opportunity Competencies mean that you have found an idea that is profitable, distinctive and hard to copy. - 2.1.6 Time management competencies are covered later in the family business section of this chapter, but you will find all of them cropping up in other places of the textbook. - 2.2 Entrepreneurs can be identified by sociological characteristics, too, particularity the social group to which they belongs: family, gender, race, nationality, religion, age and other sorts.
+- o Key Business Functions of understanding sales, operations, accounting, finance and human resources are important for managing the business. - o Industry Specific Knowledge covers things like industry expertise and skill, market knowledge and the ability to diagnose and see opportunities. - o Resource Competencies include business information and financing, a space to locate your business, raw materials and support people. - O Determination Competencies are having the business as your primary focus and being willing to act. - Opportunity Competencies mean that you have found an idea that is profitable, distinctive and hard to copy.